Varo Bank Review

 at Varo Bank

 Varo Bank is a neobank that was founded in 2015.
-Originally starting out as a fintech company that partnered with The Bancorp Bank, Varo acquired its own national banking charter in 2020.
+Initially starting out as a fintech company that partnered with The Bancorp Bank, Varo acquired its own national banking charter in 2020.

-This means that while other digital banks rely on a chartered bank to provide their accounts and insurance, Varo is able to operate independently.
+This means that while other digital banks rely on a chartered bank to provide their accounts and insurance, Varo operates independently.

-With more than six million customers nationwide, Varo is one of the largest neobanks in the US.
+With more than seven million customers nationwide, Varo is one of the largest neobanks in the US.

 Let’s get started with what banking products Varo has to offer.